 While being innovative in dashboard design can challenge the way we look at things in a positive way it is also likely to confuse the audience.
 Stick with simple arrangements that don’t violate the ACES dashboard design qualities in our previous chapter.

-At Chartio we have also noticed that dashboards with multiple chart type get more views to a point.
-Viewership peaks when three different types of charts are used, and it
+At Chartio we have also noticed that dashboards with multiple chart types get more views to a point.
+Viewership peaks when three different types of charts are used, and then it drops off.

 Avoid Too Much Information (TMI)